AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/clone-dashboard.md

 Cloning a dashboard allows you to copy all reports in a dashboard into a new dashboard.

-This is particularly useful if you want to re-create an existing set of charts but change the perspective (e.g., different data view, different market, different website or store).
+This is particularly useful if you want to re-create an existing set of charts but change the perspective (for example, different data view, different market, different website or store).
 After duplicating the dashboard, you can edit each of the new charts to change its metric, data view, filter, or group-by.

 1. To clone a dashboard, click **[!UICONTROL Options]** at the top of the screen.